sirech/shell/zshrc/README.markdown

 ### Oh-my-zsh

-This configuration requires the __Oh-my-zsh__.
+This configuration requires __Oh-my-zsh__.
 Clone it from:

-* `git clone https://github.com/robbyrussell/oh-my-zsh.git` for the
+* `git clone https://github.com/robbyrussell/oh-my-zsh.git` for the original
-* original
 * `git clone git@github.com:sirech/shell.git` for my modified version

 Then set the _ZSH_ enviroment variable in the _zsh_ file to the folder